JolifantoBambla/vk/README.md

 For this to work properly, the `code` slot of a `vk:shader-module` also needs to be a sequence of 32-bit integers.

 `vk-utils:read-shader-source` exists exactly for this purpose: it reads a SPIR-V binary and spits out a vector of 32-bit integers.

+### No specializing on handles
+Since handles are represented either by CFFI pointers or by integers, it's not possible to specialize methods on handle types.

 ## Contributing